Bar-Ilan University: History

 Bar-Ilan's Faculty of Law made headlines in 2008 by achieving the highest average Israeli bar exam grade of 81.9 by its graduates.
 Daniel Hershkowitz was university president from 2013 to 2017.

-Arie Zaban became the president of the university in 2017.
+Arie Zaban was elected as the president of the university in 2017.

+In June 2024, the university received a $260 million donation from the estate of an anonymous American donor, the largest bequest in the university's history and the second largest ever to an Israeli university.
+The donation is earmarked for science and technology, specifically to recruit researchers, build laboratories, and create partnerships.

 Academics

 Bar-Ilan University has nine faculties: Exact Sciences, Life Sciences, Social Sciences, Education, Humanities, Jewish Studies, Medicine, Engineering, and Law.
 There is also a special Unit of Interdisciplinary Studies.
 At the undergraduate level, as mentioned, ten courses in Jewish studies related subjects are required from all students.

 Bar-Ilan offers several special programs, including its international B.A. program, taught entirely in English, and is the first university in Israel to offer a full undergraduate program taught entirely in English.
-Currently students can choose between a B.A. degree in interdisciplinary social sciences, where students can choose between a macro track in economics, political sciences, and sociology, or the Micro Track in Criminology, Psychology, and Sociology, or a major in communications, with a minor in either English literature or political science.
-The degrees are internationally recognized and are open to students from all over the world.
+Currently, students can choose between a B.A. degree in interdisciplinary social sciences, where students can choose between a macro track in economics, political sciences, and sociology, or the Micro Track in Criminology, Psychology, and Sociology, or a major in communications, with a minor in either English literature or political science.
+The degrees are internationally recognized, and are open to students from all over the world.

 In addition, Bar-Ilan offers a preparatory program that readies new immigrants for Israeli colleges.
-The university also runs a one-year overseas program called Tochnit Torah Im Derech Eretz, which combines traditional kollel Torah studies in the morning, separate for men and women, as well as co-ed general university studies and Jewish history classes in the afternoon.
+The university also runs a one-year overseas program called Torah Im Derech Eretz Program, which combines traditional Kollel Torah studies in the morning, separate for men and women, as well as co-ed general university studies and Jewish history classes in the afternoon.
 Many American students enrolled in regular programs of study in the university also take these Jewish history classes to fulfill their Jewish studies requirements.

-Bar-Ilan also houses several research institutions such as the above-mentioned Gonda Multidisciplinary Brain Research Center, focused on neuroscience, which may have their own requirements.
+Bar-Ilan also houses several research institutions, such as the above-mentioned Gonda Multidisciplinary Brain Research Center, focused on neuroscience, which may have their own requirements.